jamoma/Jamoma/readme.md

 The Jamoma framework can be easily compiled using a Ruby script.
 To do so, please follow these steps:

-1. From Terminal or the cygwin window (on Windows), go to the "Tools" folder in the main Jamoma directory by running the following command :
+1.From Terminal or the cygwin window (on Windows), go to the "Tools" folder in the main Jamoma directory by running the following command :

     cd Jamoma/Tools

-2. Run the Ruby "build.rb" script running the following command:
+2.Run the Ruby "build.rb" script running the following command:

     ruby build.rb Deployment clean